 How do I care for my potted hydrangea?

 Compact hydrangeas like those in the Seaside Serenade® collection are gorgeous container specimens.
 They also resist wilting, so are your best bet for spectacular, easy-care hydrangeas for your large containers.
 Typically, potted hydrangeas require a touch more shade, especially from the hot afternoon sun.
-You will also need to water them more than your hydrangeas in the ground because the soil in a container dries out more quickly.
+You will also need to water them more than your hydrangeas in the ground.
+This is because the soil in a container dries out more quickly.
 Otherwise, follow the same guidelines for care as you do for your plants in the ground.

 7. The Best Easy-Care Hydrangeas: Seaside Serenade Hydrangea Collection